 - I also added an IF function on top (so, IF(COUNTIFS()) to display a “-” on cells that are “impossible”.
 You can’t have a sale for a month that doesn’t exist.

 - Then, you can build another table that is a version of “Cohorts elapsed” but where cells are a % of the month 0.
 This is useful to see what % of people comes back, regardless of how many people purchased for the first time.

 - Finally, you can plot the last table in a line chart, as I did.

 With a cohort like this, you can:

-Finally, there’s an interesting twist I like to give to cohort analysis, which is if you do your analysis orthogonally.
-Orthogonal means things are independent from each other.
-So, in a way, instead of doing a big cohort which tracks revenue, you can build several cohorts that track users, orders per user and revenue per order.
-Each of these sub-cohorts can be affected by different events:
+To go one step further, there’s an interesting twist I like to give to cohort analysis, which is to do my cohorts orthogonally.
+Orthogonal Cohorts are those where variables are independent from each other.
+So, in a way, instead of doing a big cohort which tracks revenue, you can build several cohorts that track users, orders per user and revenue per order, and then multiply them to build the outcome (revenue).